 6. George Washington University

 The GWU hybrid MSN-Nurse Midwifery program comes about through a partnership with Shenandoah University, which provides a post-graduate certificate in nurse midwifery to George Washington University’s certified midwife programs.
-The program features aculty mentoring, part-time and full-time enrollment options, and focused attention to antepartal, perinatal, neonatal and postpartal care, with a mind towards serving underserved communities such as rural areas.
-GWU’s program is essentially designed to create nursing care superheroes, people who will help to push the highest quality medical treatment out to areas where it might not easily be found.
+The program features faculty mentoring, part-time and full-time enrollment options, and focused attention to antepartum, perinatal, neonatal, and postpartum care, with a mind towards serving underserved communities such as rural areas.
+GWU’s program creates nursing care superheroes who will help push the highest quality medical treatment out to areas where it might not easily be found.

 Format: Hybrid (partnership with Shenandoah University)